Zeranny/ezedits-wiki/commands/spline/README.md

 ezEdits provides an extensive interface to place and embed various shapes and structures along a 1-dimensional interpolated path in 3-D space.

-The paths are defined by WorldEdits convex selections (//sel convex).
-Every subcommand requires the user to have a convex region selection active.
+The paths are defined by WorldEdits convex selections (`//sel convex`).
+When using a cuboid selection, the spline will be a direct line from pos1 to pos2.

 All sub-commands are under <mark style="color:orange;">**`//ezspline`**</mark>\
 The abbreviation/alias of it is <mark style="color:orange;">**`//ezsp`**</mark>